Vivek-nk/Machine-Learning/Spectral Clustering/README.md

 - Using the “centroid linkage” method, the hierarchical clustering algorithm is ran on the dataset, and the 3-cluster is obtained (by cutting the dendrogram at a certain height)

+Intrinsic Measure of Evaluation
+• Sum of Squared Error, SSE
+- It is actually the sum of the squared distances between the given data samples with their corresponding centroids.

+- Project is implemented on Python, and requires Jupyter Notebook (Anaconda) to run..

+- K- Means Clustering and Hierarchical Clustering is implemented for performing the clustering of the given spiral data set.

+- Both algorithms are written from scratch.